raspberrypilearning/create-your-own-world/en/step_3.md

 	![screenshot](images/world-up.png)

-+ To move the player to the left, you need to add another `if`{:class="blockcontrol"} block to your player, which changes the x coordinate:
++ To move the player to the left, you need to add another `if`{:class="blockcontrol"} block to your player, which points in a different direction:

 ```blocks
 	when flag clicked